thmolena/thmolena/README.md

 🧬 I am [Molena](https://thmolena.github.io/molena/).
 I am an Applied Mathematics Ph.D.
 Candidate at North Carolina State University (Raleigh, North Carolina, USA).
-I am working in Randomized Numerical Linear Algebra.
-Currently, I am developing efficient algorithms for matrix computations in Parallel Computing, including, but not limited to Hierarchical matrices, Low-rank and Rank Structured matrices, in addition to the approximation of kernel matrices, with their applications in Scientific Computing, Machine Learning, and Data Science.
+I am currently working in Randomized Numerical Linear Algebra.
+I am developing efficient algorithms for matrix computations in Parallel Computing, including, but not limited to Hierarchical matrices, Low-rank and Rank Structured matrices, in addition to the approximation of kernel matrices, with their applications in Scientific Computing, Machine Learning, and Data Science.

 🔭 My research interests span across several domains, reflecting the diverse experiences I have gained from my ongoing research projects, past internships, and lab rotations, including:
 <li> Natural Language Processing and Large Language Models